-To find the image distance for varying object distances in case of a convex lens and draw the corresponding ray diagrams to show the nature of the image formed.
+Find the image distance for varying object distances in the case of a convex lens and draw the corresponding ray diagrams to show the nature of the image formed.

-To identify the different parts of an embryo of a dicot seed (Pea, gram or red kidney bean).
+Identify the different parts of an embryo of a dicot seed (Pea, gram, or red kidney bean).

 Classification of Experiments in CBSE Class 10th Science Practical Book PDF As Per Different Subdivisions